Ngz91/dotfiles/README.md

 After cheking that the options are correct select Install.
 Go for a coffee :coffee: and wait.

 After finishing the installation it will ask you if you'll like to chroot into the newly created installation.
-Select no and shutdown the machine running:
+Select no and reboot the machine by running:
 ```
-shutdown now
+reboot
 ```
 Boot into Arch and you should be greeted by the login manager.
 If you installed Arch in a virtual machine remember to remove the ISO file before booting into the machine again.